sg3des/html/README.md

 # HTML code generator

-This package just generate html code, it can be used as insertions in templates, or even how template engine.
+This package just generate html and css code, it can be used as insertions in templates, or even how template engine.

 ### Install